hamza-mahjoub/flask-kerberos-module/README.md

 >Its capital sensitive.<br>
 >View kdc settings with `cat /etc/krb5kdc/kdc.conf`.

-5.2 we will create a _host principal_ and generate its keytab:
+5.2 we will create a _host principal_ and generate its keytab by running:
 ```bash
 kadmin                                       # login as admin (type your password)
 addprinc -randkey host/server.example.tn     # add host principal